-“You’ll love Hoi An, Migs.
+“You’ll love Hoi An Ancient Town, Migs.
 It’s like Penang, but much prettier.
 It almost doesn’t seem real.”

-That was the message I sent my nephew Miguel after walking through Hoi An’s Old Town at night.
+That was the message I sent my nephew Miguel after walking through Hoi An Ancient Town at night.
 We became enamored with the place the first time we saw it that morning.
 But at night, with its many colored lanterns all lit up, it transformed into something I wasn’t expecting.
 It looked magical, like something out of a fairy tale.

 When doing research for this trip, I often read how Hoi An was the only city in Vietnam that tourists would spend a considerable amount of time in.
-After our first night here, it wasn’t hard to see why.
+After our first night in Hoi An, it wasn’t hard to see why.

 Save This on Pinterest!